The Bidding Room

 The second series was also interrupted by "News Specials" from Downing Street.
 Episodes 1-24 of series two were intended to air between 4 January and 5 February 2021, with no episode planned for 20 January as the BBC preferred to carry a news special from America.
 When episodes 2 (5 January 21), 4 (7 Jan 21), 6 (11 Jan 21), 10-11 (15 and 18 Jan 21), 14-17 (22 and 25-27 Jan 21), 20 (1 February 21) and 22 (3 Feb 21) of series 2 were bumped… no weekend slots were allocated, so between 8 and 19 February 2021, second attempts were made to broadcast previously bumped episodes in the following order: episodes 2, 6, 11, 14, 4, 25, 16, 17, 15 and 10.
 However, when they reattempted to air episode 2 on 8 February 2021 and episode 11 on 10 February 2021, they again got bumped, and were tried again on 22 and 25 February; attempts to repremier episodes 20 and 22 were not made until 23 and 24 February.
 Episode 25, which would have aired on 5 February, was reattempted on 15 and 26 February and 1 March before finally airing on 2 March.
 All of this begs the question: if they could delay episodes by a day for the news on 20 January 2021, why couldn't they delay any of the others?
 From 3 March 2021 the show went into repeats.

 A ten-part compilation series was planned to air from 6 January 2021 but - you've guessed it - the first episode was bumped, this time for a Question Time special to discuss the previous afternoon's jibber-jabber, and aired on the second channel.
 It was always going to air in BBC2 in Wales, as its local BBC1 preferred the archive-and-comedy of Tudur's TV Flashback.
 To make matters worse, when they tried to repeat that episode on BBC1 on 30 June 2021, Andy Murray overran, so the repeat had to air on BBC2 as well.
 Series four was affected by various Lizes; episode seven was delayed from 6 September 2022, as Liz Truss (remember her?) was being anointed Prime Minister and BBC1 preferred to broadcast two hours of pundits repeatedly telling us so, while episode nine aired a day late and on the second channel as the main channel was reporting on Queen Elizabeth II and the second channel decided to put out the displaced episode seven on Thursday.
-And series five aired new episodes on Wednesdays and Thursdays, with repeats on Mondays, Tuesdays, and Fridays.
+And the first fifteen episodes of series five aired new episodes on Wednesdays and Thursdays, with repeats on Mondays, Tuesdays, and Fridays.
 Really.

 Two episodes of this were sampled for the 10 July 2021 episode of It's Clarkson on TV.